cksystemsteaching/selfie/README.md

 Most importantly, the `double` procedure you see here is not a mathematical function on arbitrarily large numerical values.
 It is code that instructs a machine to compute the doubled value of whole numbers within a given finite range.
 This is a big difference!

 When I started coding as teenager, I was confronted with lots of these numerical functions written in code.
-It took me a long time to understand why I had to study those, instead of writing code that makes my computer immediately do something more interesting like a game I can talk about with normal people like my parents.
+It took me some time to understand why I had to study those, instead of writing code that makes my computer immediately do something more interesting like a game I can talk about with normal people like my parents.
 If you feel like that, bear with me.
 We will get there.

-The reason why we first look at numerical functions written in code is because such code has an immediate connection to something we all know and understand: elementary arithmetic!
+The reason why we first look at numerical functions written in code is because such code has an immediate connection to something we all know and understand, at least intuitively: elementary arithmetic!
 That helps understanding the true meaning of code early on.

-So, let us try and use selfie to run the `double` procedure on some actual number, say, `42`.
+So, let us try and use selfie to run the `double` procedure on some actual number, say, `42` as part of a C\* *program*.
 Here is the code to do that:

 ```
 int double(int n) {